pflanze/functional-perl/README.md

+This is a work in progress to prepare (maybe improve/adapt) existing modules for release to CPAN, possibly as one package.

 # functional-perl - A collection of libraries for functional programming in Perl 5

 We feel that the Scheme language approaches functional programming